ActianCorp/dc.clientsdk_samples/README.md

 ---
 ## Building And Running the Samples

-After you have completed the setup above, open a command shell and change directory to the root of the samples.
+After you have completed the setup above, open a command shell and change directory to the root of the dc.clientsdk_samples project.

 To build and execute all samples, run the following command: **`mvn verify`**

-To build and execute a single sample, specify the name of the sample: **`mvn verif -Dsample.to.run=SyncExecutionSample`**
+To build and execute a single sample, specify the name of the sample: **`mvn verify -Dsample.to.run=SyncExecutionSample`**

 ---
 ## Verifying Sample Results